Updated: August 2014

 - Canon S110: Similar image quality to G15 but smaller and fewer options.

 - Fujifilm X20: Small and response.
 Great compact walk-around camera.

 - Fujifilm XF1: Elegant camera with superb automatic modes and manual controls.

 - Nikon P7000: High-end compact camera.
 (Note: Dated, hoping to review the Nikon P7700)

 - Fujifilm FinePix XP200.
 Waterproof to 15m and as rugged as they come.
 Cool mobile phone integration features.

 What’s in my bag?

-While taking just the D7000 and either the 35mm prime or 12-24mm zoom does make it more manageable on long walks, I often find my current kit too heavy and bulky for travel.
-I was very impressed by the Fujifilm X-E1 and anticipate switching to a Fuji camera for travel in the near future, likely the X-E2.
+While taking just the D7000 and either the 35mm prime or 12-24mm zoom does make it more manageable on long walks, I prefer my Fuji gear for travel.

 If you have questions or suggestions, please feel free to contact me!